-Azure Container Registry is a managed Docker registry service based on the open-source Docker Registry 2.0.
+Azure Container Registry is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Create and maintain Azure container registries to store and manage your private Docker container images and related artifacts.

 Pull images from an Azure container registry to various deployment targets:

 - Scalable orchestration systems that manage containerized applications across clusters of hosts, including Kubernetes, DC/OS, and Docker Swarm.

 - Azure services that support building and running applications at scale, including Azure Kubernetes Service (AKS), App Service, Batch, Service Fabric, and others.

 Developers can also push to a container registry as part of a container development workflow.
 For example, target a container registry from a continuous integration and delivery tool such as Azure Pipelines or Jenkins.

 Configure ACR Tasks to automatically rebuild application images when their base images are updated, or automate image builds when your team commits code to a Git repository.
 Create multi-step tasks to automate building, testing, and patching multiple container images in parallel in the cloud.